revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/JavaBasics.md

 <blockquote>

-When we create a variable within a method, it cannot be accessed outside that method.
-The scope of that variable is a local scope.
+When we create a variable within a method, it cannot be accessed outside that method.The scope of that variable is a local scope.

-**Example:** Here `age` is a variable declared inside the `printAge()` method.
-It can be accessed only inside the `printAge()`.
-So, we can say `age` variable has a local scope
+**Example:** Here `age` is a variable declared inside the `printAge()` method.It can be accessed only inside the `printAge()`.So, we can say `age` variable has a local scope

 ```java
 public class Test {